polterguy/phosphorusfive/README.md

 If you get weird errors when debugging, then stop your debugger, _TURN OFF_ "Browser Link" in Visual Studio, and restart your debugger.

-Save your page, and click "Preview".
+Save your page, and click "View page".
 If you get a browser notification saying "a popup was blocked", you might have to change your browser settings for popups being allowed on localhost.
-If you do not have Visual Studio, P5 works just as well on both Xamarin (Mac OS X) and MonoDevelop (Linux).
+If you do not have Visual Studio, P5 works just as well on both Xamarin (Mac OS X), and MonoDevelop (Linux).

 ## What is that code ...?

-The above code, is called "Hyperlambda", and is simply a key/value/children tree-structure, allowing for you to declare something, that P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportunity to "declare" your apps, through a (very rich) "non-programming model".
+The above code, is called "Hyperlambda", and is simply a key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_. lambda is the basis for an execution tree, or graph, that is a Turing complete opportunity to declare your apps, through a (very rich) "non-programming model".

 I say "non-programming", because really, there is no programming language in P5.
-Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing you to orchestrate your components together as if they were _"LEGO bricks"_.
+Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing you to orchestrate your components together, as if they were _"LEGO bricks"_.

 In fact, if you wish, you could in theory declare your execution trees, by using XML or JSON.
 Although I recommend using Hyperlambda, due to its much more condens syntax, and lack of overhead, compared to XML and JSON.